sgeorgakis/aggregator/README.md

 ---
 Thrift Client
 ----------------
+The `thrift-client` module is responsible for generating random logging events in a configurable interval And forward them to the `thrift-server` module.

 Thrift Server
 ----------------
+The `thrift-server` module is responsible for receiving the logging events from the client and forwarding them to a topic in `Apache Kafka`.

 Kafka Consumer
 ----------------
+The `kafka-consumer` module listens the above-mentioned topic and receives the logging events.
+The events are persisted in `Apache Cassandra`.
+The module exposes a simple REST endpoint to `8080` port in order to validate its functionality.
+The url is `/api/logging-events`.
+Optional request parameters are `date` (*yyyyMMdd* format), `app`, `level`.
+If any of the parameters is missing, the rest are ignored.

 Build
 ----------------
 * To build the application, run the `build.sh` script that is located in the `bin` directory.